The Slow Wine Guide: Tapping the Potential of Macedonian Wine - Slow Food International

 Few countries are blessed with such a rich, ancient wine-growing heritage as North Macedonia.

-The ancients mixed their wine with honey, and added olive oil to the top of their amphorae to stop the wine from breathing.
+The ancients mixed their wine with honey and added olive oil to the top of their amphorae to stop the wine from oxidizing.
 Drawing on such innovative solutions marks a point of continuity between ancient and modern Macedonian wine production, but while today’s producers embrace natural solutions, they no longer do so at the expense of taste.

 The Untapped Potential of Macedonian Wine

-Today, North Macedonia hosts more than 139 officially registered wineries growing 38 different grape vine varieties, from the autochthonous white grape Stanushina and red grape Vranec to regional varieties like Zilavka and Prokupec.
+Today, North Macedonia hosts more than 139 officially registered wineries growing 38 different grape vine varieties, from the autochthonous red grape variety Stanushina, to the regional reds such as Vranec, Prokupec and the white vine variety Zilavka.

 You can quite see how the landscape lends itself to cultivating such variety.
 North Macedonia is blessed with a warm climate typical of Southeast Europe’s central Balkan peninsula, with an annual average of 283 sunny days, rich soils, an abundant water supply and varied altitudes combining to form the perfect conditions.

 The market reflects this, with wine contributing enormously to North Macedonia’s economy.
-Vineyards occupy more than 24,000 hectares and produce 200 million liters of wine each year (only around 5% of which is consumed domestically; the rest is exported).
-And yet, with just nine industrial wineries producing the lion’s share, the country’s sustainable wine sector remains unexplored and underappreciated, especially the indigenous varieties cultivated using traditional, chemical-free methods.
+Vineyards occupy more than 28,213 hectares and produce 91 million liters of wine each year (only around 15% of which is consumed domestically; the rest is exported).
+And yet, with just nine industrial wineries producing the lion’s share , the country’s sustainable wine sector remains unexplored and underappreciated, especially the indigenous varieties cultivated using traditional, chemical-free methods.

 This owes in part to the reputational pedigree of its neighboring competitors’ small-scale wineries, Greece and Italy in particular, but also to North Macedonia lacking a guide to sustainable wine.
 This lacuna in guides, books, magazines and other media does little justice to the diversity and richness found in North Macedonia’s vineyards.